IAS 41, policies, IFRS 13 disclosures biological assets, forestry

 Accounting principles

+Stora Enso’s forest assets are defined as standing growing trees, classified as biological assets, and related forest land.
+Biological assets consist of standing trees to be used as raw material for pulp and mechanical wood production and as biofuels.
 Forest asset valuation is based on continuous operations and sustainable forest management, while also taking into account environmental restrictions and other reservations.
 Biological assets are recognised and valued in accordance with IAS 41 Agriculture at fair value, while forest land assets are recognised in accordance with IAS 16 Property, plant and equipment.
 Leased forest land assets are presented as part of right-of-use assets in note 4.1 Intangible assets, property, plant and equipment and right-of-use assets.

 Nordic and plantation forest assets are classified as different asset classes due to their differing nature, usage, and characteristics.
 The main difference is the short-term growing cycle of 6–12 years in plantations versus the long-term growing cycle of 60–100 years in Nordic forests.
 There are also differences in regeneration methods, forest management, and the use of assets for other purposes.

 Nordic forest assets include holdings in Sweden and Finland, while plantation forest assets include holdings in China, Brazil and Uruguay.
 Accounting policies for the different classes of forest assets are presented separately below.
 Additionally, the Group has minor forest asset holdings in Estonia and Romania through the associate company Tornator.
-The Group holds forest assets in its own subsidiaries in Sweden and China as well as in joint operations in Brazil and Uruguay, and in associate company in Finland.
+The Group holds forest assets in its own subsidiaries in Sweden and China as well as in joint operations in Brazil and Uruguay, and in associate companies in Finland and Sweden.
 Stora Enso also ensures that the Group’s share of the valuation of forest holdings in associated companies and joint operations is consistent with Group accounting policies.
 At harvesting, biological assets are transferred to inventory.

 Nordic forest assets